dominique-shore/Fluvial-Geomorphology/Course_Topics/module-05.md

 ## Background

 ### Why we're covering it
 A major part of reading local riverscapes is reading the water and flow.
 Often times, we make our observations at relatively low flows, when geomorphic work is not necessarily being done.
-However, the skillset for reading water at low-flows is the same for reading them at competnent flows (e.g. high flows) when geomorphic work is being done.
-Moreover, many of the local controls on flow paterns are the same or similar for low and high flows, and you can infer what might be taking place at those higher flows.
+However, the skillset for reading water at low-flows is the same for reading them at competent flows (e.g. high flows) when geomorphic work is being done.
+Moreover, many of the local controls on flow patterns are the same or similar for low and high flows, and you can infer what might be taking place at those higher flows.

-Hydraulics is the study of mechanics of water flow and from our perspective the battle betwee the imelling forces of fluid flow, interacting with various resisting forces.
+Hydraulics is the study of mechanics of water flow and from our perspective the battle between the impelling forces of fluid flow, interacting with various resisting forces.
 The impelling forces have a lot of potential energy, that from the perspective of a geomorphologist, have the potential to do work.
-As water flows through a riverscape, it converts that potential energy into kintetic energy, but then a lot of energy is expedned on things that do not do geomorphic work (e.g. friction losses creating heat, or air entrainment producing bubbles).
+As water flows through a riverscape, it converts that potential energy into kinetic energy, but then a lot of energy is expended on things that do not do geomorphic work (e.g. friction losses creating heat, or air entrainment producing bubbles).
 As geomorphologists, we're interested in those  times when their is excess energy to do geomorphic work.

 ### [Learning Outcomes]({{ site.baseurl }}/syllabus/#course-objectives)